wurmlab/genomicscourse/2020/practicals/population_genetics/map_call.md

 To visualise them, open IGV by entering your address in a web browser (e.g., james.genomicscourse.com) and clicking on the 'igv' link in the displayed page.

-Here, we use a version of IGV that can be embedded into web pages and is pre configured to use the assembly (`reference.fa` file) you used for variant calling.
+Here, we use [igv.js](https://github.com/igvteam/igv.js#igvjs) which is designed to be embedded in web pages and the installation is pre configured to use the assembly (`reference.fa` file) you used for variant calling.

 * Has bcftools/mpileup recovered the same positions as you would by looking at the alignments with IGV?
 * Do you think our filtering was effective?